conan-io/docs/reference/commands/creator/test.rst

                             missing binary package. --build=[pattern] Build always
                             these packages from source, but never build the others.
 Allows multiple --build parameters. 'pattern'
-                            is a fnmatch file pattern of a package name.
+                            is a fnmatch file pattern of a package reference.
 Default
                             behavior: If you don't specify anything, it will be similar to '--build=never', but package recipes can override it with their 'build_policy' attribute in the